 If you are a European company and/or you have European customers, we would recommend reviewing all sources that are collecting data, update privacy policies to adhere to GDPR requirements, review your cookie consent form, and for those who use Google Tag Manager, make sure you activate IP anonymisation.

-With stats like these, you could argue that Amazon is the Google of e-commerce.
+You could argue that Amazon is the Google of e-commerce.
 Those that sell something online and not on Amazon… just think of all those potential customers you’re missing out on!

 So begs the question, how do I optimise for Amazon?